Skip to content

 Overview

 The Certificate in Welding offered by Great Bay Community College, held at our campus in Rochester, New Hampshire, provides graduates with the ability to meet the needs of entry and intermediate skill levels to acquire sustainable jobs in the field of welding.
 Upon completion of the program, students may be proficient in the use of welding equipment, set up, and operation for the five major processes; MIG, TIG, Stick, Oxy-fuel, and Plasma as well as many of the auxiliary processes such as; FCAW, Aluminum-TIG, Spool guns, etc. The curriculum will also provide students with a solid range of welding theory, blueprint reading, electricity, and fabrication techniques.
 Upon completion of the program, students will also be prepared for AWS Certification Testing.
-The program, offered in the evening will consist of three 12 week semesters.
+The program, offered in the evening, will consist of three consecutive semesters.

 Potential Jobs